What are EFTS and how do they work?

 - If I did less than $12,000 worth of study in my first year of study, can I carry the rest over to another year?

-- How can I check how much Fees Free entitlement I have used?
+- How can I check how much Fees Free entitlement I’ve used?

 - If I change providers part-way through my study, can I get Fees Free study at my new provider?

-- I started Fees Free study/training in a prior year and am continuing study/training in 2023.
+- I started Fees Free study/training in a previous year and I’m continuing in 2024.
 Do I need to re-check my eligibility?

-- What are the terms and conditions of declaring that I am eligible for Fees Free?
+- What are the terms and conditions when I declare that I’m eligible for Fees Free?

 - How long will it take for my statutory declaration to be processed?

 - Who is authorised to witness me signing the statutory declaration?

 - Where should I email my signed and witnessed statutory declaration?

 - What happens if I give false information on my statutory declaration?